Enquire online. Start your MyBudget journey.

 2. Use Facebook Marketplace & buy, sell, swap groups

-Many parents list high-quality baby items that has been outgrown in just a few months, meaning you can source essential baby goods like designer babywear, bassinets, high chairs, and playmats for a fraction of retail prices.
+Many parents list high-quality baby items that have been outgrown in just a few months, meaning you can source essential baby goods like designer babywear, bassinets, high chairs, and playmats for a fraction of retail prices.
 Buying second-hand also helps reduce waste and stretch your baby budget further.

 3. Create a baby registry for your baby shower with practical must-have items